Relationship Between Pounds

 Real‑World Consequences

 Imagine a chef ordering 2 lb of ground beef for a restaurant’s daily specials.
-Practically speaking, if the supplier lists the weight in ounces, the chef needs to double‑check that 32 oz equals 2 lb.
+And if the supplier lists the weight in ounces, the chef needs to double‑check that 32 oz equals 2 lb.
 A misread could lead to an entire day's menu being off by a pound, affecting both taste and profit margins.

 How It Works (or How to Do It)